tdepke2/CircuitSim2/dev/chunks.md

 5. Clock (etc category): outputs an adjustable square wave to 3 sides while input is off.
 6. Scope (output category): plots a signal to a virtual oscilloscope.
 7. Speaker? (output category): outputs to audio device.

+## Configuration ##

+Stick with the .ini format, and have the following fields:

+1. Default TPS limit.
+2. Use tri-state logic rules for new boards.
+3. Pause the simulation when a state conflict is detected.
+4. Edit history size.

+Could implement config with subject-observer, we may or may not want a dedicated Subject class.